-Q. Does NIGMS offer scholarships for underrepresented minorities, financially disadvantaged individuals or students with disabilities?
+Does NIGMS offer scholarships for underrepresented students, financially disadvantaged individuals or students with disabilities?

-At the undergraduate level, we provide funding to colleges and universities to train underrepresented minorities, financially disadvantaged individuals and students with disabilities who wish to pursue Ph.D.s or M.D.-Ph.D.s in biomedical or behavioral research.
+We support programs that enhance diversity at colleges and universities, and provide funds to support individuals from underrepresented groups who wish to pursue Ph.D.s or M.D.-Ph.D.s in biomedical research.
 The schools then select the students to be supported on the grant.
-A list of these participating schools is available at http://www.nigms.nih.gov/Training/InstGrantLists.htm.
+See a list of these participating schools.

-Q. What majors fall under biomedical and behavioral science categories?
+What majors fall under the biomedical science category?

-A. Majors that fall under biomedical and behavioral science categories include: biochemistry, bioengineering, biology, cell biology, chemistry, genetics, mathematics, microbiology, neurobiology, physics, physiology and some parts of psychology and sociology.
+Majors that fall under the biomedical science category include biochemistry, bioengineering, biology, cell biology, chemistry, genetics, mathematics, microbiology, neurobiology, physics and physiology.

 Division of Training, Workforce Development, and Diversity